simonwardjones/forget-code/Bash/LearnBash.md

 ### chown

-The chown command changes the owener of a file
+The chown command changes the owner of a file

 ### test or [ ]